• Skip to primary navigation

 This loan program directly benefits those with medical needs – with no cost or income qualifications.
 This program is funded exclusively with monetary and equipment donations.
 Learn More

-6,408 pieces of medical equipment loaned- saving our community hundreds of thousands of dollars in medical equipment expenses.
+6,408 pieces of medical equipment loaned- saving our community hundreds of thousands of dollars in expenses.

 Over the Top Wig Program